gwax/www-gwax/posts/2007/06/like-a-block-of-sex.rst

 :tags: food & drink

 Rogue Smokey Blue cheese is like a block of sex.
-I recently found myself in the cheese section of one of our fancier local grocersand found myself buying cheese, as often happens to me in such situations.
+I recently found myself in the cheese section of one of our fancier local grocers and found myself buying cheese, as often happens to me in such situations.
 One of the cheeses that I bought was Rogue Smokey Blue, which I chose because I wanted a blue cheese and there was a sign claiming that this particular